cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 $$

 The amplitude of the dipole moment in the Fourier space may be very small if the frequencies are far from resonances.
-But, in principle, one can extract the whole spectra from one Real-Time calculation.
-Of course, numerically speaking this is not the case since the time scale involved for UV frequencies is quite different from the one involved for X-Rays: a Real-Time propagation calculation is thus run for a specific range of frequency.
+But, in principle, one can extract the whole spectrum from one Real-Time propagation.
+As a matter of fact, the whole spectrum from core to valence excitations is very broad and for numerical efficiency the propagation parameters are set to focus only on one specific part of the spectrum.

 ### Absorption spectrum